Herbs List

 Part Used: Seeds

-Habitat: Native to Egypt
+Habitat: Anise is native to Egypt

 Arnica